kpetersen04/kpetersen04.github.io/README.md

 - A Quit Game button that reset the board and returned the player to the homepage.
 - Audio while the game is loading, when the Pokeball catches a pokemon, when the Pokeball dies and when the Team Rocket is sent home while scared.
 - Play and Pause icons to allow the player to control the sound.
-- Making the yellow engergisers flash constantly on the board.
+- Making the yellow energisers flash constantly on the board.
 - Make the 'YOU WIN' and 'GAME OVER' messages appear over the board.

 ### Stage Four: Additional Time